ericatsydney/ericatsydney.github.io/_posts/2016-07-24-react-with-es6.markdown

 - Reference to component
 Basically react will keep the component instance updated using the data flow.
 But it also provide a reference to the instance using `ref`.

+Reference call back happen when the elements mount.

 P.S. ref string attribute is going to deprecated at some point of future, reference callback is recommended.